Showing 2738 resultsAuthority record

 (from Wikipedia entry)

-For more information, see Wikipedia entry at: https://en.wikipedia.org/wiki/Francis_Darwin .
+For more information, see WIkipedia entry at: http://en.wikipedia.org/wiki/H._Wildon_Carr .

 (from Wikipedia entry)